0xSMW/minix/README.md

 # MINIX on Apple Silicon

 This repository contains a MINIX 3 source tree built with the NetBSD cross-build system (`build.sh`).
 The focus of this fork is to build on macOS (Apple Silicon) and produce ARM64 (AArch64) EFI/GPT images suitable for virtualization.

-Important limitation: this tree does not contain a MINIX AArch64 kernel port yet.
-The build system and image tooling will produce a correctly laid‑out ARM64 EFI disk image, but it will not boot in Parallels until an AArch64 kernel is integrated.
-You can still build x86/32‑bit ARM images; however, Parallels on Apple Silicon cannot run those architectures natively.
+An AArch64 MINIX kernel is under active development in this tree.

 ## Repository Layout